DawnbrandBots/bastion-bot/README.md

 - Send Messages in Threads
 - Embed Links: Bastion displays card information in a Discord rich embed.
 - Attach Files: Bastion attaches card images for trivia.
-- Read Message History
+- Read Message History: Bastion replies to messages that request card search.
-- Use External Emojis: Bastion ues certain emojis for Yu-Gi-Oh icons in its embeds.
+- Use External Emojis: Bastion uses certain emojis for Yu-Gi-Oh icons in its embeds.
 - Add Reactions: Bastion uses "reaction buttons" for advanced control of outputs.

 If you do not want Bastion to be used in a channel, deny it the View Channel permission.
-Otherwise, all of the above permissions must be granted to Bastion in each channel it is available in for it to work correctly.
+Otherwise, all of the above permissions **must** be granted to Bastion in each channel it is available in for it to work correctly.

-If you do not want Slash Commands to be used in a channel, deny the Use Application Commands permission for the individuals or roles in question.
+If you do not want Slash Commands to be used in a channel, this can be managed per command in the Integrations tab of your server settings.
+Alternatively, you can blanket deny the Use Application Commands permission for the individuals or roles in question, but this will apply to all bots.

 ## Support server